spatialthoughts/courses/python-dataviz-output/assignment.md

     os.mkdir(output_folder)
 ```

 Select a continent code.
 Visit [HydroRIVERS](https://www.hydrosheds.org/products/hydrorivers) and replace the value with the continent that your country is in.
 For example, here we want to create a map of rivers of India, so the continent code used is `as` (Asia).
+You can right-click the download link for any continent and see the continent code in the URL.

 ```python